astrotars/the-stream-swiftui/README.md

 }
 ```

-Which simple displays the message and author.
+Which simply displays the message and author.
 With all of those pieces put together we can now see our messages:

 ![](images/filled-profile.png)

-Next we'll see how to follow multiple user's via a timeline feed and see all of their messages.
+Next, we'll see how to follow multiple users via a timeline feed and see all of their messages.

 ## User Timeline